splynx/docs/files/en/networking/pptp_splynx_mikrotik/pptp_splynx_mikrotik.md

 ```

 ---
-Also you have to add static routes to your local network ranges, that will point to tunnel interface, for example :
+Also you have to add static routes to your local network ranges, that will point to the tunnel interface, for example :
 ```
 route add -net 10.0.1.0 netmask 255.255.255.0 gw 172.16.200.2
 ```